Modules | PY

 PointCloudCollection of pointsPoints2D, 3D

-EdgeMeshCollection of line segments (edges)Edges (2 verts)2D, 3D
+EdgeMeshCollection of line segments (edges)Edges (2 vertices)2D, 3D

 MeshPolygonal mesh (triangles or dynamic n-gons)Faces (triangles or n-gons)2D, 3D